MauriceConrad/Captcha/README.md

 ## Captcha Dataset

 In the `/demo` folder exist a very small `captchas.json` dataset for captchas.
-If you want a bigger one, look at `hdadhakkas`